7 Best Cold Weather Soccer Gear Items To Buy in 2026

 Long Sleeve Undershirt

 A long-sleeve undershirt acts as your first line of defense against freezing temperatures.
-These base layers trap heat close to the skin while using moisture-wicking materials to keep sweat from making you cold once training intensity increases.
+These base layers trap heat close to the skin while using moisture-wicking materials to keep sweat from making you cold.

 A snood, also called a neck warmer or face mask, helps block cold air from hitting your neck and face, two areas where heat escapes quickly.
-JOGA’s snood provides breathable insulation that traps warmth without restricting breathing or movement.
+They provide an extra layer of warmth without restricting movement or breathing during play.

 Jackets and Hoodies